splch/slc.is/posts/quantumVersusAvalancheBreakdownRandomness.md

 - The "Cumulative Sums" (forward) test passed both the analyses.
   The "Cumulative Sums" (backward) test passed both the analyses.

-- The "Runs" test passed both the analyses.
+- The "Runs" test FAILED the proportion analysis.

 - The "Longest Run of Ones" test passed both the analyses.

-- The "Binary Matrix Rank" test passed both the analyses.
+- The "Binary Matrix Rank" test FAILED the proportion analysis.

 - The "Discrete Fourier Transform" test passed both the analyses.

-- 147/148 of the "Non-overlapping Template Matching" tests passed both the analyses.
+- 131/148 of the "Non-overlapping Template Matching" tests passed both the analyses.
-  1/148 of the "Non-overlapping Template Matching" tests FAILED the proportion analysis.
+  17/148 of the "Non-overlapping Template Matching" tests FAILED the proportion analysis.

 - The "Overlapping Template Matching" test passed both the analyses.